pergravgaard/spring-boot-data/README.md

 Read this article on the impact on starting JPA session in HTTP layer: https://vladmihalcea.com/the-open-session-in-view-anti-pattern/

+If using DTO projections anyway as recommended in the article, there's is absolutely no need to keep the session open in the view layer.

 This pattern should be avoided at all costs.

 #Other Resources